chinnichaitanya/python-discord-logger/README.md

     # If unset, this block would not appear in the message
     "service_environment": "Production",

+    # An option to specify whether or not to display the hostname in the messages
+    # The hostname is set by default, but it could be disabled by specifically setting this to `False`
+    "display_hostname": True,

     # The default importance level of the message
     # The left bar color of the message would change depending on this
     # Available options are